 Additional Features | • 4x USB 3.0 ports • 100% sRGB coverage • 100% Rec.
 709 coverage • Audio in/out • Dual speakers |

-The ASUS ProARt Display PA248QV is an excellent purpose-built photo editing portrait monitor that lets you create and edit with impeccable color accuracy.
+The Asus ProARt Display PA248QV is an excellent purpose-built photo editing portrait monitor that lets you create and edit with impeccable color accuracy.
 The PA248QV covers 100% of the sRGB and Rec.
 709 color spaces and ships pre-calibrated from the factory.
-It’s also CalMAN Verified, making this a perfect monitor for serious photo editors and artists alike.
+It’s also CalMAN Verified, making this a perfect monitor for serious photo editors and artists.

-Overall, the ASUS PA248QV is an excellent vertical monitor for content creation.
-The perfect gamut coverage, pre-calibrated colors, and 16:10 aspect ratio all add up to make it almost essential for photo and video professionals.
+Overall, the Asus PA248QV is an excellent vertical monitor for content creation.
+The perfect gamut coverage, pre-calibrated colors, and 16:10 aspect ratio all make it a no-brainer for photo and video professionals.

 7. Samsung FT45